Nippon Chemical Industrial Co.,Ltd.

 Strategy 1: Climate Change

-To promote understanding among stakeholders regarding our activities and enhance our corporate value, we will continue to disclose climate change-related information, such as progress reports on GHG emission reductions, the amount of waste generated and environmentally hazardous substances emitted, and the ratio of sales of environmental contribution products.
+To enhance stakeholders’ understanding of our initiatives, we will continue to disclose climate change–related information, including progress in reducing GHG emissions, the volume of waste generated, emissions of environmentally hazardous substances, and the sales ratio of environmental contribution products, and will strive to enhance corporate value.

 In this scenario, aggressive measures will be taken to combat climate change to keep the increase in temperatures in 2100 over temperatures at the time of the Industrial Revolution to around 1.5°C. In this scenario, climate change measures are strengthened and transition risks in terms of policy-driven regulations, markets, technology, and reputation are heightened.